Top 100 Countries by Budget Deficit (% of GDP), 2025

 - For migration and relocation decisions: deep fiscal stress can influence public-service quality, pension politics, infrastructure spending, and the durability of social programs.

-- For policy watchers: deficit data become much more powerful when read next to debt-to-GDP, general government interest payments, current account balance, reserve adequacy, and inflation.
+- For policy analysis: deficit data are stronger when read next to debt-to-GDP, general government interest payments, current account balance, reserve adequacy and inflation.

 Use the ranking to see where fiscal pressure is concentrated, then judge the risk through debt, funding conditions, inflation, and the external position.